UniCourt/DataEngineering-Workshop1/docs/introduction_to_docker.md

 <br />

 ## Docker post-installation setup
-Do the optional precodure configuration to work better with Docker.
+Do the optional procedure configuration to work better with Docker.

 ### Run Docker as non-root user
 To create the docker group and add your user: